-If you have questions, please call CCA One Care at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
-(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)
-The call is free.
-The call is free.
-For more information, visit www.ccama.org.

-Physician/provider services, including doctor's office visits (continued)

-- Consultation your provider has with other providers by phone, the Internet, or electronic health record if you're not a new patient - Second opinion by another network provider before surgery - Non-routine dental care.
-Covered services are limited to the following: - surgery of the jaw or related structures - setting fractures of the jaw or facial bones - o pulling teeth before radiation treatments of neoplastic cancer, or - o services that would be covered when provided by a physician

-Annual Wellness Visit Reward

-An annual wellness visit or an annual physical exam qualifies for one \$25 reward per year after you've completed the visit.
+General services that our plan covers What you must pay Physician/Provider Services - Annual Wellness Visit Reward An annual wellness visit or an annual physical exam qualifies for one \$25 reward per year after you've completed the visit.
 Routine PCP visits, like a follow-up or sick visit, don't qualify for the reward.
 To earn this reward, you must have an annual wellness visit or an annual exam.
 Either annual visits type is longer than routine primary care provider visits.
 During an annual wellness visit or an annual physical exam, you and your healthcare provider will review your overall health in detail.
 After you've completed your qualifying exam, and the provider bills us (the health plan), we will send you information about choosing your reward.
 Covered once every calendar year.
 See "Dental services" earlier in this section for more information on dental services, prior authorization requirements, and limitations.
 Prior authorization is required for: services provided in a certified ambulatory surgical center, non-routine dental care, outpatient surgery, and services provided by out-of-network providers.

-Physician, nurse practitioner, and nurse midwife services

-The plan covers physician, nurse practitioner, and nurse midwife services.
-These include, for example:

-- office visits for primary care and specialists

-- OB/GYN and prenatal care

-- diabetes self-management training

-- medical nutritional therapy
+Physician, nurse practitioner, and nurse midwife services The plan covers physician, nurse practitioner, and nurse midwife services.
+These include, for example: office visits for primary care and specialists OB/GYN and prenatal care diabetes self-management training medical nutritional therapy tobacco-cessation services Prior authorization is not required for services provided by a network provider.

-- tobacco-cessation services

-Prior authorization is not required for services provided by a network provider.

-Podiatry services

-- Diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) - Routine foot care for members with conditions affecting the legs, such as diabetes

-Prior authorization is required, for podiatric surgery and podiatry services provided in a nursing home.

-Prescription Digital Therapeutics

-You pay a \$0 copay for the following prescription digital therapy:

-The plan covers reSET and reSET-O, a 12-week, on demand cognitive behavioral therapy application downloadable to a smartphone.
+General services that our plan covers What you must pay Podiatry services \$0 The plan covers the following services: diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) routine foot care for members with conditions affecting the legs, such as diabetes Prior authorization is required, for podiatric surgery and podiatry services provided in a nursing home.
+Prescription Digital Therapeutics \$0 You pay a \$0 copay for the following prescription digital therapy: The plan covers reSET and reSET-O, a 12-week, on demand cognitive behavioral therapy application downloadable to a smartphone.
 This therapy is indicated for adults being treated in an outpatient treatment program for substance use disorder and opioid use disorder.
 Treatment with reSET-O should be combined with therapy including transmucosal buprenorphine.
 Please work with your provider and One Care Plan to determine if this will work for you.
 Call the plan's Member Services line for more information.

-Prostate-cancer screening exams

-- A digital rectal exam - A prostate specific antigen (PSA) test

-Prior authorization is not required for services provided by a network provider.
+Prostate-cancer screening exams \$0 The plan covers the following services: A digital rectal exam A prostate specific antigen (PSA) test Prior authorization is not required for services provided by a network provider.

-Prosthetic devices and related supplies

-Prosthetic devices replace all or part of a body part or function.
-The plan covers services including:

-- Colostomy bags and supplies related to colostomy care
+General services that our plan covers What you must pay Prosthetic devices and related supplies \$0 Prosthetic devices replace all or part of a body part or function.
+The plan covers services including: colostomy bags and supplies related to colostomy care • pacemakers • braces prosthetic shoes artificial arms and legs breast prostheses (including a surgical brassiere after a mastectomy) In addition, the plan covers some supplies related to prosthetic devices.

-- Pacemakers

-- Braces

-- Prosthetic shoes

-- Artificial arms and legs

-- Breast prostheses (including a surgical brassiere after a mastectomy)

-In addition, the plan covers some supplies related to prosthetic devices.
 The plan also covers repairing or replacing prosthetic devices.
 The plan offers some coverage after cataract removal or cataract surgery.
 Refer to "Vision Care" later in this section for details.

-Prior authorization may be required.
+Prior authorization is required.
 For help in determining authorization requirements, please call Member Services.

-Pulmonary-rehabilitation services

-The plan covers pulmonary-rehabilitation programs for members who have moderateto-very-severe chronic obstructive pulmonary disease (COPD).
+Pulmonary-rehabilitation services \$0 The plan covers pulmonary-rehabilitation programs for members who have moderate-to-very-severe chronic obstructive pulmonary disease (COPD).
 The member must have an order for pulmonary rehabilitation from the doctor or provider treating the COPD.
+Prior authorization is required.